pribasnig/Biofilm_NV_NF_NM/README.md

 hisat2_BF_NV.sh
+script to align RNA to genome

 hisat2_BF_NF.sh
+script to align RNA to genome

 hisat2_BF_NM.sh
-scripts to align RNA to genomes of NV, NF and NM Genbank data was used for NV, NM
+script to align RNA to genome